Hope of Israel Ministries (Ecclesia of YEHOVAH):

 Leader: On all other nights, we do not dip our vegetables even once.
-Tonight, we dip them twice -- we have already dipped the matzah into the bitter herbs.
-Now we dip a spring of parsley, one of the bitter herbs, into a cup of salty water, and eat it.
+Tonight, we dip them twice -- we have already dipped the unleavened bread into the bitter herbs.
+Now we dip a sprig of parsley, one of the bitter herbs, into a cup of salty water, and eat it.
 This is to remind us of the tears that were shed by the Israelites in their bitter bondage as the built the treasure cities of Pharaoh.

-All: (Lifting the matzah with the maror and kharoset)
+All: (Lifting the unleavened bread with the maror and kharoset)

 "We dip the bitter herbs into kharoset to remind ourselves that even the most bitter of circumstances can be sweetened by the hope we have in YEHOVAH God."